Behaviour Policy and School Expectations

 Take risks (practical), managing failure, try again, new ideas, responsible

 Academic risk, emotional resilience, determination, learning (managing failure/emotions), perseverance, responsible (taking responsibility)

 they are working towards.
 PSHE lessons, assemblies and class times are planned around the branches so that children are taught and reminded of these on a regular basis.
 There is a focus on reaching one of the branches each half term.

-Children receive recognition for work, pro-social behaviour and effort.
+Children receive recognition for working above and beyond expected behaviour and effort.
 We have a structured behaviour system where children can be recognised for exemplary behaviour or for reaching (or striving towards) each branch on the tree (achieving the skill).

 Headteachers Awards are also awarded for hard work and exceptional effort in class.